• Skip to primary navigation

 ETFs, or Exchange-Traded Funds, are investment vehicles that allow investors to buy a basket of assets.
 Each ETF has a basket with hundreds of bonds and stocks managed on significant stock exchanges such as Nasdaq.

-In the case of Nickel ETFs, this would be stocks (or nickel futures contracts) of companies that produce nickel.
+In the case of Nickel ETFs, these would be stocks of companies that produce nickel.
 When you invest in a Nickel ETF, you are investing in the price of nickel.

 This is a great way to get exposure to the commodity’s price without purchasing the physical nickel.